istio/istio/vagrant-kubernetes-istio/README.md

 Note the special arguments like **E2E_ARGS**, **HUB**, and **TAG**.
 They are required to run these tests with the local cluster and a local registry inside the VM.
 And you can run multiple E2E tests sequentially against the same VM.

 ### On VM
-You can also ssh to VM and issue test command within the VM.
+You can also ssh to VM and issue test commands within the VM.
 E.g.
 ```bash
 cd $ISTIO/istio/vagrant-kubernetes-istio